nur-shuvo/KMqttClient/README.md

 KMqtt is a low latency Kotlin-first, coroutine-friendly MQTT client built on top of [mqtt 5.0](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.html) and also supports mqtt 3.0.
 It simplifies MQTT integration in Android and Kotlin applications by offering clean, idiomatic APIs.

+## 🚀 Motivation

+KMqttClient was created to provide a modern, Kotlin-first, coroutine-friendly MQTT client for developers building IoT and realtime applications.
+Existing MQTT clients in the JVM ecosystem are often designed with older Java patterns, include heavy abstractions, or introduce unnecessary overhead.
+This library aims to offer a cleaner, more idiomatic alternative that integrates naturally with Kotlin and Android projects.

+A core motivation behind KMqttClient is performance.
+By building on top of a lightweight native MQTT implementation and exposing only the essential, modern Kotlin APIs, KMqttClient stays fast, efficient, and minimal.
+Unlike larger MQTT libraries that carry additional layers, legacy features, or broad compatibility code, KMqttClient focuses on being small in size, low in memory footprint, and fast in message handling.
+This makes it especially suitable for resource-constrained environments such as mobile devices, embedded systems, and IoT clients.

+By open-sourcing the library under the MIT license, the aim is to promote collaboration and provide a reliable, community-driven tool that evolves over time.
+Developers no longer need to reinvent the wheel or manually wrap native MQTT libraries — KMqttClient offers a simple, efficient, and extensible foundation.

+Ultimately, KMqttClient exists to make MQTT development in Kotlin easier, faster, and more lightweight, while contributing to an open-source ecosystem where shared improvements benefit everyone.

 ## 🧬 How It Works

 KMqtt is designed with a minimal, idiomatic Kotlin approach to abstract away the complexity of MQTT protocol handling.